mrchantey/p5.createLoop/README.md

 ## Documentation

 p5.createLoop works to make creating animation loops feel native to p5.
 The built in p5 `frameRate()` function will also set the delay between GIF frames.
+The GIF encoder [gif.js](https://github.com/jnordberg/gif.js) uses web workers to render the GIF asynchronously.
+By default, the GIF will be rendered alongside the sketch and can be downloaded by clicking on it.

 When a sketch is initialized the following are attached to it.